tmpreston/docs-2/docs/api/controller.md

 ### show

-Operation that should render (or return in case of API controllers) single entry of data
+Operation that should render (or return in case of API controllers) a single entry of data.

 Mapped to `GET "/:id"` endpoint